-We are very optimistic that such invariances do exist and will pinpoint them in the course of our continued research.
-Our prediction is based on physiological and evolutionary arguments hinted by our early experimentation.
-Our main finding was that in anxious states blood is locally redirected to the periorbital musculature to facilitate rapid eye movements.
+Through thermal image analysis we found that in anxious states blood is locally redirected to the periorbital musculature to facilitate rapid eye movements.
 This creates a local energy imbalance that alters the relative average thermal ratios in the face.
-Although, in absolute terms the average thermal values of the face areas may differ from subject to subject, the relative ratios may be less variable and representative of a consistent energy management system.
-In this respect, ratios skewed too heavily in favor of the periorbital area would be a sure sign of anxiety.
-Thermal ratios represent one potential invariant scheme among many that we will investigate.
+Although, in absolute terms the average thermal values of the face areas may differ from subject to subject, the relative ratios are less variable and representative of a consistent energy management system.
+In this respect, ratios skewed too heavily in favor of the periorbital area is a sure sign of anxiety.
+Thermal ratios represent one potential invariant scheme among many that we are investigating.